 What If I Need To Get Started Quickly?

 The clinic’s admissions team will carry out a suitability assessment, and provided that everything is fine, then clients can be admitted within two days.

 What Are The Origins Of The Abbeycare Group?

 In 2005 Abbeycare opened its first residential rehab clinic upon seeing the need for such a service.

 In the UK, since that year, Abbeycare has grown substantially, and we are now a recognised provider of rehab and addiction treatment.

 Why Is It Considered Necessary To Complete An Assessment?

 Like every rehab clinic, we need to understand clearly that we can look after your needs appropriately, and that we are a suitable clinic for you.

-Our admissions team are ready to help.
+Our medical team are ready to help you detox, comfortably.

-Our clinical team are ready to help you start the journey.
+Our clinic team are ready to help you get started.